What is it?

 - Hardening of the arteries (atherosclerosis).
 Some research shows that taking fish oil supplements might slightly reduce the progression of atherosclerosis.
 But most research shows that fish oil doesn’t slow the progression or improve symptoms of atherosclerosis.

-- Scaly, itchy skin (eczema).
+- Eczema (atopic dermatitis).
 Research shows that fish oil does not improve eczema.
 Most research also shows that taking fish oil during pregnancy doesn’t PREVENT eczema in the child.
 Giving fish oil to an infant also doesn’t seem to prevent eczema in children.
 But children who eat fish at least once weekly from the age of 1-2 years seem to have a lower risk of developing eczema.

 - Irregular heartbeat (atrial fibrillation).
 Some research suggests that people who eat fish five or more times weekly have a reduced risk of irregular heartbeat.
 But most research suggests that eating fatty fish or taking fish oil supplements does not reduce the risk of irregular heartbeat.

-- Mental function.
-Most research shows that taking fish oil supplements does not improve mental function in older people , young adults , or children.
+- Memory and thinking skills (cognitive function).
+Most research shows that taking fish oil supplements does not improve mental function in older people, young adults, or children.

-- Helicobacter pylori (H. pylori) infection.
+- A digestive tract infection that can lead to ulcers (Helicobacter pylori or H. pylori).
 Taking fish oil by mouth does not seem to improve H. pylori infections when compared to standard medications.

 - Breast pain (mastalgia).
 Taking fish oil does not appear to reduce long-term breast pain.

-- Migraine headaches.
-Taking fish oil by mouth does not appear to decrease the number or severity of migraine headaches.
+- Migraine.
+Taking fish oil by mouth does not appear to decrease the number or severity of migraines.

 - Abnormal rapid heart rhythms (ventricular arrhythmias).
 Population research suggests that eating a lot of fish has no effect on the risk for abnormal rapid heart rhythms.
 Clinical research is inconsistent.
 Some research shows that taking fish oil daily does not affect the risk for abnormal heart rhythms.
 But other research shows that taking fish oil for 11 months delays the development of the condition.
 However, overall, taking fish oil does not seem to reduce the risk of death in people with abnormal rapid heart rhythms.

 - Diabetes.
-Taking fish oil does not lower blood sugar in people with type 2 diabetes.
-However, fish oil can provide some other benefits for people with diabetes, such as lowering blood fats called triglycerides.
+Taking fish oil doesn’t lower blood sugar in people with type 2 diabetes.
+It also doesn’t reduce the risk of certain complications of diabetes, such as heart attack and stroke.
+But taking fish oil might provide some other benefits for people with diabetes.
+For example, it may lower blood fats called triglycerides.
+In pregnant women, fish oil doesn’t reduce the risk of getting diabetes.

-- Alzheimer’s disease.
-There is some early evidence that fish oil might help prevent Alzheimer’s disease.
-However, it does not seem to help prevent a decline in thinking skills for most people who have already been diagnosed with Alzheimer’s disease.
+- Alzheimer disease.
+There is some early evidence that fish oil might help prevent Alzheimer disease.
+However, it does not seem to help prevent a decline in thinking skills for most people who have already been diagnosed with Alzheimer disease.

 - Autism.
 One small study shows that taking fish oil might reduce hyperactivity in children with autism.
 But this study had flaws.
 Other research shows that taking fish oil doesn’t reduce hyperactivity.